Smooth Calabi-Yau varieties with large index and Betti numbers: Introduction

 In small dimensions, these examples are known to have the largest possible index, as proven for 3-folds in \cite[Corollary 5]{k3}.
 For instance, in dimension 1, any elliptic curve will do.
-In dimension 2, $V^{(2)} = (E_1 \times E_2)/\mu_6$ where $E_1$ is the elliptic curve whose automorphism group is the cyclic group $\mu_6$ (which is the largest possible) and where $E_2$ is any elliptic curve acted on by $\mu_6$ via translation by a $6$-torsion point.
-In dimension 3, $V^{(3)} = (S \times E)/\mu_{66}$ where $S$ is the K3 surface with a non-symplectic automorphism of order $66$ (which is the largest possible) and $E$ is an elliptic curve acted on via translation by a $66$-torsion point.
+In dimension 2, $V^{(2)} = (E_1 \times E_2)/\mu_6$, where $E_1$ is the elliptic curve whose automorphism group is the cyclic group $\mu_6$ (which is the largest possible), and where $E_2$ is any elliptic curve acted on by $\mu_6$ via translation by a $6$-torsion point.
+In dimension 3, $V^{(3)} = (S \times E)/\mu_{66}$, where $S$ is the K3 surface with a non-symplectic automorphism of order $66$ (which is the largest possible), and $E$ is an elliptic curve acted on via translation by a $66$-torsion point.

-A major conjecture due to Xu in \cite[Conjecture 1.1]{indexconjecture} is that the indices of Calabi-Yau pairs are bounded. \begin{conjecture}[Index Conjecture] For a positive integer $n$ and a subset $I \subseteq [0, 1]$ satisfying the descending chain condition, there is a positive integer $c(n, I)$ so that for any klt Calabi-Yau pair $(X, D)$ of dimension $n$ so that the coefficients of $D$ lie in $I$, we have $c(n, I)(K_X + D) \sim 0$. \end{conjecture} A pair $(X, D)$ is Calabi-Yau if $K_X + D \sim_{\Q} 0$, and the index of the pair is defined to be the torsion order of $K_X + D$.
+A major conjecture due to Shokurov is that the indices of Calabi-Yau varieties are bounded in each dimension.
+More precisely, Xu formulated the following conjecture in \cite[Conjecture 1.8.3]{indexconjecture}. \begin{conjecture}[Index Conjecture] For a positive integer $n$ and a subset $I \subseteq [0, 1]$ satisfying the descending chain condition, there is a positive integer $c(n, I)$ so that for any klt Calabi-Yau pair $(X, D)$ of dimension $n$ with the coefficients of $D$ lying in $I$, we have $c(n, I)(K_X + D) \sim 0$. \end{conjecture} A pair $(X, D)$ is Calabi-Yau if $K_X + D \sim_{\Q} 0$, where $X$ is a normal, projective variety and $D$ is an effective $\Q$-divisor on $X$.
+The index of the pair is defined to be the torsion order of $K_X + D$.
 The index conjecture thereby asserts a uniform upper bound to the indices of klt Calabi-Yau pairs with fixed dimension $n$ and (dcc) set of allowable coefficients $I$ for the boundary divisor.